A Vendors Guide to Doing Business with the City Of Hollywood

 Invoices must contain proper quantities, units and total prices as stated on the purchase order.
 No payments will be issued prior to receipt and acceptance of commodities and services by authorized City representatives.

 The City’s computerized purchase system encumbers funds simultaneously as the order is input.
-The purchase order is mailed the same day and is ready to process for payment immediately upon receipt and acceptance of goods and services.
+The purchase order is emailed the same day and is ready to process for payment immediately upon receipt and acceptance of goods and services.
 The City processes most invoices for payment within thirty (30) days, and expedites payments where additional discounts for prompt payment are offered.

 Gifts and Gratuities